 49.2.
-(PRT: Destination Specific Tourism Marketing) The minimum grant awarded by the Destination Specific Tourism Program shall be \$250,000.
+(PRT: Destination Specific Tourism Marketing) minimum grant awarded by the Destination Specific Tourism Program shall be \$250,000.
 Each state dollar must be matched with two dollars of private funds.
 An organization receiving a state grant must certify that, as of the date of the application: (i) the private funds are new dollars specifically designated for the purpose of matching state funds; (ii) the private funds have not been previously allocated or designated for tourism-related destination marketing; and (iii) the organization has on hand or has an approved line of credit of not less than the amount of private funds needed to provide the required match.
 Organizations applying for a grant must include in the grant application, information on how the organization proposes to measure the success of the marketing and public relations program, including the estimated return on investment to the state.
 Promotional programs proposed by an applicant must be based on research-based outcomes.
 Grants must be made only to organizations that have a proven record of success in creating and sustaining new and repeat visitation to its area and must have sufficient resources to create, plan, implement, and measure the marketing and promotional efforts undertaken as a part of the program.
 The department must award a grant only to one qualified destination marketing organization within their tourism region where the organization's private funds are raised.
 An organization receiving a grant must use the public and private funds only for the purpose of destination specific marketing and public relations designed to target international and/or domestic travelers outside the state to destinations within the state.
 All grants that qualify under the program must be funded if funds are available.
 Funding of all qualified grants will be on a first come first served basis with such basis retained throughout the term of this proviso.
 No organization shall receive in the first quarter more than fifty percent of the state dollars allocated to the program.
 If by the end of the third quarter matching funds are still available with no other organizations meeting the criteria for funding, the funds will be distributed to the organization or organizations that have and can meet all of the requirements of this proviso.
 Grant recipients shall provide an annual report by November first, to the Chairmen of the Senate Finance Committee and the House Ways and Means Committee and the director of the Department of Parks, Recreation and Tourism on the expenditure of the grants funds and on the proposed outcome measures.

-OF SOUTH CAROLINA General and Permanent Laws--2024 SECTION 49 - P280 - DEPARTMENT OF PARKS, RECREATION AND TOURISM year to be used for the same purposes which include the Tourism Partnership Fund, Destination Specific Marketing Grants, and the agency advertising fund.
+STATUTES AT LARGE General and Permanent Laws--2025 SECTION 49 - P280 - DEPARTMENT OF PARKS, RECREATION AND TOURISM

 49.3.
 (PRT: Advertising Funds Carry Forward) The Department of Parks, Recreation and Tourism may carry forward any unexpended funds appropriated on the Advertising line within Program II.
-A. Tourism Sales and Marketing from the prior fiscal year into the current fiscal
+A. Tourism Sales and Marketing from the prior fiscal year into the current fiscal year to be used for the same purposes, which include the Tourism Partnership Fund, Destination Specific Marketing Grants, and the agency advertising fund.